-- Be brought in by a parent or guardian to the nurse and they must sign a proper medication form that indicates the medications were received, counted, and secured by the school. - Be in the original container with a current pharmacy prescription label attached.
-The prescription label must match the PPA form. - Have the correct student's name on the prescription label. - Have a valid date of expiration.
-Expired medications will not be accepted.
-Not be mixed with any other medications (unless indicated on the label). - Have a completed Prescriber/Parent Authorization Form (PPA) signed by a doctor and parent/guardian per prescription.
+- Be brought in by a parent or guardian to the nurse and they must sign a proper medication form that indicates the medications were received, counted and secured by the school. - Be in the original container with a current pharmacy prescription label attached.
+Have the correct student's name on the prescription label and identical to the PPA.
+A valid date of expiration.
+Expired medications will not be accepted. - Not be mixed with any other medications (unless indicated on the label). - Have a completed Prescriber/Parent Authorization Form (PPA) signed by a doctor and parent/guardian per prescription. - "Use As Directed" is not acceptable per state guidelines.